Pan00Pernicek/pmm-ports/README.md

 # usage:

+`pmmfs` script needs to be in $PATH, otherwise Makefile wont work

 location of ports directory is defined by $location inside script, change it, defaults are unusable

-then cd to directory above $location and run `pmmfs make` to generate makefile that will be used
+then cd to directory above $location and run `pmmfs make` to generate Makefile that will be used

 then run `pmmfs fetch` and wait, it will take long time because i am lazy to optimize/write it in language thats faster than sh